AdobeDocs/marketo.en/help/marketo/product-docs/web-personalization/website-retargeting/personalized-remarketing-in-facebook.md

    ![](assets/image2015-1-19-17-3a19-3a25.png)

-1. You are now all set up with a personalized remarketing campaign in Facebook.
+1. You are now all set up with a personalized remarketing campaign in [!DNL Facebook].

 >[!MORELIKETHIS]
 >